atobe31/Local-A-packets/README.md

 - Local A-packets of classical groups;
 - Characters of component groups associated to extended multi-segments;
 - Aubert duals of extended multi-segments;
-- The strongly equivalence class of a given extended multi-segments;
+- The strongly equivalence class of a given extended multi-segment;
-- To determine if a given irreducible representation is of Arthur type or not;
+- Determination if a given irreducible representation is of Arthur type or not;
 - Decomposition of the socles of the representations parabolically induced from shifted Speh representations and representations of Arthur type;
 - Irreducibility of such parabolically induced representations;
 - First reducibility point for such parabolically induced representations.